Maple Leaf Rock: A Complete Guide

 Take your tweezers and gently place the moss in between the crevices of your Maple Leaf Rock.

-Repeat this process, and your stone suddenly comes alive!
+Repeat this process, and your stone will suddenly come alive!

 And if you’re worried about the moss, don’t.
 Moss takes nutrients from its leaves, so it doesn't need any substrate to sit in as long as you keep it adequately damp.